lpenz/disk-img-tool/README.md

 and decompress it with `xz -d raspios-bullseye-arm64.img.xz`.
 That leaves us with a *raspios-bullseye-arm64.img* file that we can then use with the commands below.

+In fact, the Raspberry Pi OS supports the injection of a `custom.toml` file into its installation media which allows us to define the hostname, initial user with ssh public keys, wlan configuration, etc. Here's a sample with more documentation: [`custom.toml`]

 Note: most of these need *sudo* to work due to the need to *mount* directories.
 We can use the `-v` flag before the image name to ask the